 On completion the engine packages the file to CMAF/fMP4 and assigns a playback id (pb_…).
 The same viewer plays VOD over HTTPS from the catalog:

-VOD reuses the live stream/<org>/… namespace and the same catalog format, so a single player component handles both live (lv_…) and on-demand (pb_…) ids — the only difference is the delivery framing (MoQT vs HTTPS), which the viewer picks by id prefix.
+VOD reuses the live stream/<org>/… namespace and the same catalog format.
+Thus a single player component handles both live (lv_…) and on-demand (pb_…) ids.
+The only difference is the delivery framing (MoQT vs HTTPS).
+The viewer picks the framing by id prefix.

 Recipe 4 — Headless capture of a live stream (Python)